ThomasForselius/pickyproducts/README.md

     web: gunicorn *name of your application*.wsgi:application
     ```
 *Now add and commmit these changes to github and then move to the next step*

+The last thing you need to do is create a new secret key for django, since the original one is in the git commit history
+- Go to settings.py -> SECRET_KEY
+- Remove the current secret key
+- Navigate to https://miniwebtool.com/django-secret-key-generator/ and create a new secret key
+- Now go to your Heroku page -> Settings -> Config vars
+    - Now add a key called 'SECRET_KEY'
+    - In the value field, paste the key you copied from the previous webpage

 Now go back to the Heroku webpage and connect to github:
 - Under Deploy -> scroll down to GitHub and connect to your project